-The Console interface is a curses application that Barracuda Backup appliances boot into when started.
+The Console interface is a curses based interface that Barracuda Backup appliances boot into when started.
 Use the interface to set your locale, change network settings, enter your License Token and default domain, troubleshoot, or reload the configuration through direct physical access to the unit.
 To access and interact with the Console screen, you must plug a keyboard and monitor into your Barracuda Backup appliance.

 Use the keyboard commands to navigate and make changes to your Barracuda Backup settings through the Barracuda Console.